amaster507/gofer/README.md

   source: Connection<'I'>
   // A list of flows to process messages as they are received.
   // The order of the flows is important.
-  // The first flow will be executed first, the second flow will be executed second, etc.
+  // Flows will be executed in the order they are defined in this list.
   // If the server should respond to the source, then there should be an ack flow somewhere in this list.
   ingestion: IngestionFlow[]
   // A list of routes composed of flows to process and send messages to other destinations.